 What are hand sanitizers?

-Hand sanitizers are a kind of antiseptic or disinfectant that kills germs on the hands on the go.
+These are antiseptic disinfectant that kills germs on the go.
 They are recommended when soap and water aren’t available for hand wash.
 But, it has gradually become an alternative to soap & water hand-wash when only germ-kill is the requirement.
 If dirt removal is required, then sanitizers aren’t of help.